What does the lupus diet has to do with chinese soups?

-Lupus is a chronic inflammatory disease caused by the imune system attacking cells and tissues by mistake.
+Lupus is a chronic inflammatory disease caused by your imune system attacking your cells and tissue by mistake.
 It is more common amongst young women.
-It is a baffling condition as symptoms are complicated and can change for no apparent reasons.
-Sufferers can become depressed because they do not seem to have any control over it.
+Symptoms are complicated and can change for no apparent reasons.

-Lupus is quite extensively documented in traditional chinese medicine (TCM).
-Practitioners have observed some common categories of symptoms in lupus patients and these categories are attributed to different types of imbalances in the body.
-Recommendations for dietary remedies are then matched with these symptoms and imbalances.
+TCM practitioners have observed some common categories of symptoms in lupus patients.
+The symptoms are attributed to different types of imbalances in the body.
+Recommendations for dietary remedies have to be appropriately matched with these symptoms and imbalances.

-Although many people might be skeptical about the lupus diet, my hope is that lupus patients will eat well, nourish their bodies and perhaps rein in their immune systems.
+Although many people might be skeptical about the lupus diet, but my hope is that lupus patients will eat well, nourish their bodies and heal their immune systems.

 Chinese Pearl Barley Drink